cn0047/stash/ed/arc/patterns.architectural/pattern.microservices.md

 * Logging to one place is challenging.
 * Having more and more microservices makes the whole system more complex and harder to oversee the whole operation.
 * Hard to see the whole usage graph.
-* Github for configs / db migrations / etc.
+* Github for configs, db migrations, etc.

 #### Have to have